raspberrypilearning/comic-character/en/step_2.md

 When you click the `<` button on your hero slider, your slider should navigate to the previous hero image.

 **Debug step:**
-+ Ensure you have created all variables and constants correctly using the right keywords.
-+ Ensure your variable and constant names are written correctly.
-+ Ensure you have used the right syntax when creating the functions including `()` and `{}`
 + Ensure that you have used - 1 for the `<` previous button logic:
       `(currentHeroIndex - 1 + totalHeroSlides) % totalHeroSlides`
-+ Ensure you add the `onclick` trigger method as an attribute to each button element.
-+ Ensure you have added `;` a semicolon at the end of your declarations.

 --- /task ---